ixhamza/shim-review/README.md

 For newcomers, the applications labeled as [*easy to review*](https://github.com/rhboot/shim-review/issues?q=is%3Aopen+is%3Aissue+label%3A%22easy+to+review%22) are recommended to start the contribution process.
 *******************************************************************************
 I’m new to the shim-review process, so I haven’t reviewed other applications yet.
-I plan to start by commenting on issues tagged “easy to review” to contribute.
+I plan to start by reviewing issues tagged “easy to review” to contribute.

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim signing application.